A Survey of On-Policy Distillation for Large Language Models: Background and Unified Math

-\textbf{Remark: The Nuance of the DAgger Bound in LLMs.} While the theoretical transition from $O(\epsilon T^2)$ to $O(\epsilon T)$ is appealing, applying the DAgger bound to LLMs requires nuance.
-The original DAgger theorem assumes an \textit{interactive expert} providing optimal actions in any state.
-In white-box OPD, the ``expert'' provides a next-token distribution $\pteacher(y_t | \hat{y}_{<t})$ conditioned on the student's prefix $\hat{y}_{<t}$.
-If the student hallucinates a severely out-of-distribution prefix, the teacher's conditional distribution may itself become poorly calibrated.
-Forcing the student to match this noisy distribution violates the core assumption of interactive imitation learning, potentially destabilizing training rather than recovering the $O(\epsilon T)$ bound.
-This underscores why adaptive divergence methods (Section~\ref{subsec:token_level}) are critical for selectively trusting the teacher.
+\textbf{Remark on the DAgger bound in LLMs.} While the theoretical reduction from $O(\epsilon T^2)$ to $O(\epsilon T)$ is appealing, applying the DAgger bound to LLMs demands careful qualification.
+The original theorem assumes an \emph{interactive expert} that emits optimal actions in any state.
+In white-box OPD, the ``expert'' emits a next-token distribution $\pteacher(y_t | \hat{y}_{<t})$ conditioned on the student's prefix $\hat{y}_{<t}$.
+If the student hallucinates a severely out-of-distribution prefix, the teacher's conditional distribution may itself become poorly calibrated, because the teacher was rarely trained on such inputs.
+Forcing the student to match this noisy distribution violates the core assumption of interactive imitation learning, potentially destabilizing training rather than recovering the $O(\epsilon T)$ bound. \citet{2605.02943} offer direct empirical evidence that naive OPD without stable teacher dynamics suffers catastrophic instability.
+Unconditional token-level matching with periodic hard-copy teacher resets leads to abrupt output collapse (KL divergence dropping from 2.637 to 0.343 at a single teacher-reset event), demonstrating that unconditional token-level matching alone is insufficient for stable OPD.
+This observation motivates the adaptive trust mechanisms surveyed in Section~\ref{subsec:weighting} and the stable teacher dynamics discussed in Section~\ref{subsec:failure}.

-This imitation learning perspective (train on student rollouts, supervise with teacher feedback) directly inspired the modern LLM distillation methods.
-GKD \citep{2306.13649} and DistiLLM \citep{2402.03898} generalized this DAgger-style pattern to the large language model setting, replacing neural machine translation-scale architectures with billion-parameter models and introducing divergence-aware training objectives.